 Prescribing information states that Tracleer is taken orally twice daily.
 Due to its ability to cause severe birth defects, Tracleer is only available through a limited distribution program called Tracleer Risk Evaluation and Mitigation Strategies (REMS) Program.

 Tracleer comes in tablet form.

-The FDA-approved label for Tracleer lists common side effects including respiratory tract infections and anemia.
+The FDA-approved label for Tracleer lists common side effects including respiratory tract infections, fever, and anemia.

 Rare but serious side effects listed for Tracleer include liver failure, severe birth defects, severe fluid retention, pulmonary edema (fluid in the lungs), blood disorders, and decreased sperm count.

 For more details about this treatment, visit: